ToJans/learninghaskell/README.markdown

 To run exercises in the sub folders, you need to install `cabal`.
 Then you just go into the subfolder and type `cabal run` or `cabal repl`.
+If you get an error message about missing dependencies, you should probably run `cabal install --dependencies-only`.